Last Updated on February 1, 2021.

 Help your student get excited about the school year by splurging on a couple of fancy or fun school supplies.
 Find notebooks featuring their favorite characters or upgrade their art supplies to include fancy tape, markers, or high quality paper.
 Depending on your students interest, a little bit of school-supply flare can go a long way.

-Do you have any tips or tricks to making this virtual school year a success?
+Do you have any distance learning tips for parents to make this school year a success?
 Share them below!